Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 io_uring

 I went with io_uring to get fast async I/O, which works by using two queues: one to send requests, one to get responses.
 Instead of frequently making expensive syscalls (e.g. read), you issue a lot of request messages (e.g. IORING_OP_READ) and then submit them to io_uring, which will execute them on your behalf in their kernel threads.
-This also provides asynchronicity, since your userland threads aren't blocked on these syscalls.
-Then you have some thread that repeatedly polls the other queue for responses.
-If you're busy enough, you can even have the kernel threads poll in a loop, rather than you submitting — reducing syscalls even further.
+Then you have some thread that repeatedly polls the other queue for their results.

 In io_uring, you submit requests in one queue, and get responses out in another.
 Syscalls are avoided by having the kernel, on the other end of the queues, do them for you in the background.
 Diagram courtesy of Red Hat.